Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 # API deployment on AWS

+## Pull requests

+Each time you update API code, before you submit your pull request for review, update the `version` number in `api/package.json`.
+Normally for minor features/fixes, just update the last part of the version number (e.g. `"1.0.24"` becomes `"1.0.25"`).

+Updating the version number helps us keep track of which version of the API is running on the server, [it's used by Bugsnag when errors are reported.](API_DEVELOPMENT.md#logging-errors)

 ## Automatic deployment with GitHub Actions

 **API deployment is automatic whenever a Pull Request is merged into the `main` branch on GitHub -- you shouldn't need to do any manual deployment steps with the API.**